Symmetric random walks on Homeo+(R): Derriennic's property and Lipschitz actions

-\begin{proof} Without loss of generality, assume that the $G$-action is minimal---otherwise, consider the subgroup of $\mathrm{Homeo}^+({\bf R})$ generated by $G$ and two rationally independent translations.
-By Theorem~\ref{T: derriennic coordinates}, $G$ is semi-conjugate to a group satisfying the Derriennic property.
+As a consequence, we have the following result. \begin{theorem} If $G$ is an irreducible, finitely generated subgroup of $\mathrm {Homeo}^+({\mathbf R})$, then there exists a homeomorphism $D\dvtx {\mathbf R} \rightarrow {\mathbf R}$ such that, for every $g\in G$, the map $D \circ g \circ D^{-1}$ is Lipschitz and has uniformly bounded displacement. \end{theorem} \begin{pf} Without loss of generality, assume that the $G$-action is minimal---otherwise, consider the subgroup of $\mathrm{Homeo}^+({\mathbf R})$ generated by $G$ and two rationally independent translations.
+By Theorem~\ref{Tderrienniccoordinates}, $G$ is semi-conjugate to a group satisfying the Derriennic property.
 Since the orbits of $G$ are dense, the semiconjugacy is in fact a conjugacy.
-Now the desired conclusion follows as an application of Proposition~\ref{L: lipschitz}. \end{proof}
+Now the desired conclusion follows as an application of Proposition~\ref{Llipschitz}.\vadjust{\goodbreak} \end{pf}

-It should be pointed out that the result above also follows from \cite[Theorem D]{DKN} (see also \cite{Deroin}) by means of rather tricky---and less conceptual---arguments.
-The reader is referred to \cite{book} for a detailed discussion on this.
-Finally, a conjugacy into a group of $C^1$ diffeomorphisms of the line is not always possible: see \cite{GT} and references therein.
+It should be pointed out that the result above also follows from \cite{DKN}, Theorem~D (see also~\cite{Deroin}) by means of rather tricky---and less conceptual---arguments.
+The reader is referred to~\cite{book} for a detailed discussion on this.
+Finally, a conjugacy into a group of $C^1$ diffeomorphisms of the line is not always possible; see~\cite{GT} and references therein.